EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 I wasn't particularly thirsty.
 But for some reason, I craved water.
 Never in my life had I been through such an onerous exercise and did not need a drop of water.
 It felt weird.
 I also wanted some food.
 Not that I was hungry.
 I wondered how long it had been since I last ate.
-In fact, I asked Betty, "Hey Betty, how long have we been in this Tutorial?".
-She replied "16 hours and 43 minutes".
+In fact, I asked Betty, "Hey Betty, how long have we been in this Tutorial?"
+She replied "16 hours and 43 minutes."
 'Not even a day has passed?
 I feel like I've been here for eons.
 Damn!'

 The others were shocked as well.
 Taro had a particularly funny look on his face.
 'Time dilation affects us mentally too, eh?'
 I joked to myself.